hwya0327/mimiciv-sepsis/README.md

-# mimiciv-sepsis: Sepsis Cohort from MIMIC IV
+# mimiciv-sepsis: Sepsis Cohort from MIMIC-IV

-This repo provides code for generating the sepsis cohort from MIMIC III dataset.
+This repo provides code for generating the sepsis cohort from MIMIC-IV dataset.
 Our main goal is to facilitate reproducibility of results in the literature.

 This is a pure-python implementation based on a corrected version (by the first contributor below) of the original Matlab repo accompanying "The AI Clinician" paper ([Komorowski, et al](https://www.nature.com/articles/s41591-018-0213-5?sf200531662=1)):